tenzinnyendak/IBM-Data-Analyst-Professional-Certificate/Course 1: Introduction to Data Analytics/README.md

 About this Course

-- Explain what Data Analytics is and the key steps in the Data Analytics process

-- Differentiate between different data roles such as Data Engineer, Data Analyst, Data Scientist, Business Analyst, and Business Intelligence Analyst
+- Introduce core concepts, processes, and tools you need to gain entry into data analytics

+- Equip you with an understanding of
+  - Data ecosystem
+  - Fundamentals of data analysis, such as data gathering, wrangling, mining, analysis and data visualization

 - Describe the different types of data structures, file formats, and sources of data